The views panel allows you to create and manage your Views.

 - To update a view to a new configuration, select its checkbox, and then click on the menu in the upper-right and choose .
 This will override the saved view with the view that is currently visible on screen and the properties that you have chosen below.

 Isochrones are a powerful way to convey spatial accessibility.
 You can pin an isochrone to a view using the Isochrone pinning function.
 This makes the isochrone visible to stakeholders using Podaris:Engage, and also allows isochrones to be captured by Snapshots.
 Views with isochrones next to them are indicated by the presence of the "Isochrone man" icon next to the view title.

-You can download a high-resolution snapshot of a view by clicking the Snapshot icon alongside the view.
-This feature requires a Paid account.
+You can download a high-resolution snapshot of a view by using the snapshot tool.

 Comments on Views